 DEC dd mm ss.s

 <Esc> Immediately abort any dome or telescope move

 A full description of the telescope control system is at this address: https://www.lco.cl/?post_type=epkb_post_type_1&p=4203

 To check pointing, move the telescope to a bright star close to Zenith.

 Focus sequences are allowed by setting Focus as ExpType on the CCD command window.
 This will allow 7 position sequences (Loops =7).
 This default can be changed to other number if desired.
 We recommend taking 10s exposures changing focus by 0.050 units in between.
 The secondary mirror is moved from the Focus section at the bottom of the telescope GUI (Figure 6).
-The focus needs to be determined for each filter to be used; focus readings around 24.000 will be obtained for most filters.
+The focus needs to be determined for each filter to be used; a focus value of 23.125 was found for V filter after November 2023 engineering (for that setting, the guider focus was 3700).
+Focus offsets for the different filters are displayed in the board (a value -0.450 relative to V is good for all the Sloan filters).
 Once the focus sequence is over the corresponding file can be displayed and examined in the IRAF window.
 The spacing between focus exposures will be double between the first and second steps to allow identification of the sequence order.
 Once the approximate focus value is known, it is possible to run new focus sequences using smaller focus steps (such as 0.025 or 0.020).
 Focus may change along the night depending on temperature and telescope position.
 Sometimes a new focus sequence will be needed.

 If you are using several filters, and already know the focus offsets between them, you may edit the Filter Hardhat (available under the Camera menu) to set the corresponding offsets so the guider will focus automatically each time you switch filters.
 The filter Hardhat also provides a ‘Combo’ option which allows superposition of two different filters (one from each filter wheel).